 Work with the sensation you experience instead of focusing on how the pose looks.
 Explore what stretch is being offered and create the shape that provides the sensation without strain.

-For example, in pigeon pose, if the purpose is to stretch the outer hips, you may also take 90/90 legs or reclined pigeon.
-Such modifications are helpful especially if you experience pain at the knee or low back in pigeon pose.
+For example, in a pigeon pose, if the purpose is to stretch the outer hips, you may also take 90/90 legs or reclined pigeon.
+Such modifications are helpful, especially if you experience knee or low back pain in pigeon pose.